microsoft/azure-health-data-services-workshop/Challenge-07 - FHIR service consent capabilities/ReadMe.md

 ## Learning Objectives for Challenge-07
 By the end of this challenge you will be able to

-+ Configure FHIR-Proxy authentication for connecting to FHIR service
++ configure FHIR-Proxy authentication for connecting to FHIR service
-+ Configure Postman to connect with FHIR service via FHIR-Proxy
++ configure Postman to connect with FHIR service via FHIR-Proxy
-+ Add a Consent Resource to the FHIR service
++ add a Consent Resource to the FHIR service
-+ Configure Consent Opt-Out filtering in FHIR-Proxy
++ configure Consent Opt-Out filtering in FHIR-Proxy
-+ Verify that Consent Opt-Out filtering performs as expected
++ verify that Consent Opt-Out filtering performs as expected

 ## Prerequisites